clearlinux/autospec/README.rst

   CMake based tarballs.
 As an example, adding ``-DUSE_LIB64=ON`` to ``./cmake_args`` would result in ``%cmake -DUSE_LIB64=ON`` being emitted in the ``.spec``.

+cmake_args_openmpi
+  This file contains arguments that should be passed to the ``%cmake`` macro for CMake based tarballs for openmpi builds.

 make_args
   The contents of this file are appended to the ``make`` invocation.
 This may be